opensafely/documentation/docs/onboarding_analysts.md

 pip install opensafely-cohort-extractor
 ```

 To check this has installed successfully, submit `cohortextractor --help` and it should print some details of how it can be used.
+You can check the current version with:

+    cohortextractor --version

 Update by submitting: